sovrynn/ecdo/0-FOUNDATION-THEORY/s2/README.md

 As the inner layers of the Earth, including the upper mantle which lies beneath the crust, deforms immediately to accomodate the new equatorial bulge following the rotation, we will likely see extreme volcanic activity all around the world.
 This would result in incredible amounts of ash (`FOUNDATION-THEORY/volcanoes`) being deposited into the atmosphere.
 It's not clear how long this ash would remain in the air, but the ash from the St. Helens eruption spread around the globe in two weeks, although it eventually settled down soon after.

+Velikovsky mentions a twenty-five year gloom from American sources, and a 9-month darkness after Ogyges.

 ## Citations

 1. [Craig Stone](https://nobulart.com)